mcfnord/cem/src/sforce.md

   - **Used daily?:** Yes.
   - **Self-rating:** 8
   - **Comments:** Yeah, I use HTML daily.
 I learned HTML before there was CSS.
-Now HTML can include JavaScript libraries that navigate the DOM and round-trips asynchronously with servers.
+Now HTML can include JavaScript libraries that navigate the DOM and round-trips asynchronously with servers, or even provide platforms like Angular.
 HTML5 goes in directions I can't really list.
-[This code, in PHP, implements a link forwarding tool](https://github.com/mcfnord/cem/blob/master/em-is-us/makelink.php) using many tricky features of
+[This code, in PHP, implements a link forwarding tool](https://github.com/mcfnord/cem/blob/master/em-is-us/makelink.php) using many tricky features of HTML.
-HTML.

 ### Source control software

   - **Used daily?:** Yes.
   - **Self-rating:** 7
   - **Comments:** I use git and GitHub daily.
-I've made branches, pushed and pulled with it.
+I've made branches and tags, pushed and pulled with it.
 [John's GitHub](https://github.com/mcfnord/)

 ## Bring it on home